 - Aerate compacted soils.
 Aeration improves drainage and dries out the soil, making it less friendly to moss.

-- After addressing soil issues, plant shade-mix grass seed.
+- Plant shade-mix grass seed after you have addressed soil issues..
 This will crowd out moss, provided the environmental conditions have been remedied.

 Making Peace With Moss